OneRaynyDay/oneraynyday.github.io/_posts/2020-04-26-My-Arch-Linux-Setup.md

 ##  Login Manager

 We want to have a sexy login manager to greet us for logins.
 Let's use `lightdm` along with its greeter in the Aether theme by installing `sudo pacman -S lightdm lightdm-webkit2-greeter lightdm-webkit-theme-aether`.
 No need to change anything in `~/.config/i3/config`.

+---

+There are of course, different offerings for each of these tools.
+Feel free to use your own!
+It's a constant learning experience so I'll also be trying to change things up once in a while.